morrowind-modding/morrowind-modding.github.io/mmw-content/guides/textures/gigapixel-texture-upscale-tutorial.md

 By the end of this tutorial, you should be able to:

-1. Convert textures in bulk from TGM/DDS format to PNG, ready to be upscaled.
+1. Convert textures in bulk from TGA/DDS format to PNG, ready to be upscaled.
 2. Upscale textures using Gigapixel 7
 3. Optionally generate normal maps and specular maps using [[normalmap-generator|NormalmapGenerator]].
 4. Convert the upscaled textures back to the appropriate DDS format using [[nvidia-texture-tools|NVIDIA Texture Tools 3]] via Python batch scripts

 ### Prerequisites

+The tools outlined here are required in order to follow this tutorial.
+Several of these have equivalent tools which could be used instead by experienced users.
+However, this tutorial will assume the user is using the tools described below.

 #### Gigapixel 7